clearlinux/how-to-clear/04-mixing.md

 ~/mix $ mixer --check
 ```

 We start by initializing mixer.
-Since we'll be doing more detailed
+Since we will do more detailed
-exercises later in subsequent chapters, we'll be adding a few options
+exercises later in subsequent chapters, we will add a few options
-to prevent later having to reinitialize the workspace.
+to prevent having to reinitialize the workspace later.

-We are also going to be making updates to the content, both from
+We are also going make updates to the content, both from
 upstream and from our own changes.
-To demonstrate this, we'll start the
+We start the mix with a slightly
-mix with a slightly older version of Clear Linux OS in order to
-demonstrate how this works.
+older version of Clear Linux OS to demonstrate how this works.

 ```
 ~/mix $ mixer init --clear-version 21530 --mix-version 10 --local-rpms